isomerpages/ogp-sync/_for-travellers/Logging in to Sync.md

 * a foreign traveller without a Singapore-issued identification number (i.e. NRIC/FIN)
 * Submitting for your child who is under the age of 15 (in which case you will need to enter your child’s passport details)

+You can log in to Sync at [app.sync.gov.sg](https://app.sync.gov.sg/)

 **Please note:**
 * This applies to General Category (Vaccinated Travel Lane (VTL)) and Category I travellers entering Singapore from 14 March 2022, 2359 hours.
 * You will be able to log in to Sync with your passport details 30 minutes after passing through immigration and customs in Singapore.
-If you are still having trouble logging in, please submit an enquiry via the Contact Us button at [ask.gov.sg/agency/sync](https://ask.gov.sg/agency/sync)
+If you are still having trouble logging in, please submit an enquiry via the Contact Us button at [ask.gov.sg/agency/sync](https://ask.gov.sg/agency/sync).

 ### **Logging in using passport details**